krivard/codalab-worksheets-wiki/Executable-Papers.md

   identifier names in programs and cannot contain spaces or other weird characters.

-  You can easily switch back and forth between worksheets (like `cd`):

-        cl work home-pliang     # Go to your home worksheet cl work magic-acl2015   # Go to the worksheet you just created

-1. Here are some commands to orient yourself:

-        cl help         # Print out all possible commands cl ls           # List the bundles in your worksheet cl print        # Pretty-print your worksheet (bundles, subworksheets, text) cl wls .mine    # List your worksheets

-1. Add a description of your worksheet:
+1. Add a description of your worksheet.
+Click 'Edit Source' or type:

         cl wedit

-  This will popup an editor.
   Add a description of your paper:

-        # Language Understanding via Magic

         This worksheet contains the experiments from the following paper: